Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Methods

 \subsection{Energy Balance Models}

 We use a modified version of the latest release of the 1D EBM HEXTOR \citep{Haqq2022} to model the climate of a previously tidally locked planet that has rotated $180^{\circ}$ (see Figure \ref{fig:rotate}).
+The latest release of HEXTOR \citet{Haqq2022} includes the option for a coordinate transform of latitude in a 1D energy balance model.
+This reorients the latitude's northern pole to the substellar point and the south pole to the antistellar point, a $90^{\circ}$ rotation of the coordinate system.
+Thus, the east-west coordinate is now latitudinal in nature.
+Having latitude centered at the substellar point makes use of the fact that stellar insolation on a tidally locked planet's surface is only a function of distance from the substellar point.
+However, \citet{Haqq2022} refer to east-west degrees as substellar longitude to avoid confusing the reader.
+We also refer to east-west degrees as substellar longitude to remain consistent with \citet{Haqq2022}.

+HEXTOR models using the coordinate transform produces temperature profiles largely consistent with more complex 3D climate models of tidally locked planets that have poor heat transport \citep{Haqq2022}.
+We use the Hab1 TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI) Protocol \citep{Fauchez2020} for planets c, d, e, and f.
+The THAI Protocol Hab1 assumes a planet entirely covered in oceans.
+The surface albedo of Hab1 assumes a stellar spectrum similar to TRAPPIST-1 with a land albedo of 0.3, an ice albedo of 0.25, and an ocean albedo of 0.06.
+The Hab1 atmosphere is similar to present-Earth with 1 bar $N_2$ and 400 ppm $CO_2$ \citep{Fauchez2020}.
+We will refer to these EBMs using TRAPPIST-1c - TRAPPIST-1f accordingly as our EBMs use observational measurements of orbital and planetary parameters from \citet{Gillon2017}.

 We modify the model to examine the simplified, extreme case where the surface albedo of the planet remains constant over the first half-rotation.
-The top of atmosphere albedo (TOA) may change due to changes in greenhouse effects modeled in the atmosphere.
+Our modifications to the model are solely intended to allow us to rotate the albedo profile from a previous EBM simulation and to then hold that albedo profile constant until the EBM reaches a new equilibrium.
+While the surface albedo is held constant, the top of atmosphere albedo (TOA) may change due to changes in greenhouse effects modeled in the atmosphere.
 Thus, we assume no ice melts or forms during rotation.
 In other words, the night side ice sheets that formed in the tidally locked regime remain after rotation and no new ice forms.
 This configuration examines how the albedo dichotomy of a tidally locked water planet affects the climate as it begins to spin or when the planet makes a $180^{\circ}$ flip to a new tidally locked position.
 The goal of this model is to determine the change in surface temperature at each longitude, the change in the substellar temperature ($\Delta T_{sub}$) due to ice sheets, and whether the increase in albedo from ice is likely to force the planet into a snowball state.